gconnect/algorand-azure-keyvault/README.md

 # Run Code
 !!!
 NOTE
 Ensure you are logged in using the azure cli, to be able to access the secret before running the below code.
-To login to azure using the cli do `az login`
+To login to azure using the cli do `az login`.
+To run the below code ensure you are in the `src` folder.
+- To run the VaultSecret code  run `node VaultSecret.js`
-- To run the transaction code cd src and then run `node Transaction.js`
+- To run the transaction code run `node Transaction.js`
-- To run the recovery code cd src run `node RecoverAccount.js` .
+- To run the recovery code run `node RecoverAccount.js`

 # License
 Distributed under the MIT License.
 See for more information.
 [LICENSE](https://github.com/gconnect/algorand-azure-keyvault/blob/master/LICENSE)